coq/coq/doc/sphinx/proof-engine/ssreflect-proof-language.rst

-Beside the difference of bookkeeping model, this chapter includes specific tactics which have no explicit counterpart in Chapter :ref:`tactics` such as tactics to mix forward steps and generalizations as generally have or without loss.
+Beside the difference of bookkeeping model, this chapter includes specific tactics which have no explicit counterpart in Chapter :ref:`tactics` such as tactics to mix forward steps and generalizations as :tacn:`generally have` or :tacn:`without loss`.

 |SSR| adopts the point of view that rewriting, definition
 expansion and partial evaluation participate all to a same concept of rewriting a goal in a larger sense.
-As such, all these functionalities are provided by the rewrite tactic.
+As such, all these functionalities are provided by the :tacn:`rewrite (ssreflect)` tactic.

 |SSR| includes a little language of patterns to select subterms in
 tactics or tacticals where it matters.
-Its most notable application is in the rewrite tactic, where patterns are used to specify where the rewriting step has to take place.
+Its most notable application is in the :tacn:`rewrite (ssreflect)` tactic, where patterns are used to specify where the rewriting step has to take place.

 Finally, |SSR| supports so-called reflection steps, typically